ICE agents in North Carolina arrest hundreds of immigrants

-CHARLOTTE, N.C. — Federal officials in North Carolina say they have arrested hundreds of immigrants in the U.S. illegally this week after some local law agencies stopped cooperating with immigration enforcement.
+CHARLOTTE, N.C. — Hundreds of immigrants in the U.S. illegally were arrested this week in North Carolina after some local law agencies stopped cooperating with immigration enforcement, a federal official said Friday.

-The Charlotte Observer reports Immigration and Customs Enforcement regional director Sean Gallagher said Friday the arrests resulted from what he termed “the dangerous policies of not cooperating with ICE.”
-Gallagher said actions by local law enforcement forced his officers to conduct more enforcement.
+Immigration and Customs Enforcement regional director Sean Gallagher said the arrests resulted from what he termed “the dangerous policies of not cooperating with ICE,” The Charlotte Observer reported.

+“This is politics over public safety at its worst,” Gallagher said at a news conference.
+It’s a change, he said, that gave the agency “no choice” but to conduct targeted enforcement operations like the one this week.

 Since December, new sheriffs in Mecklenburg and Wake counties have reversed a policy that notifies ICE about the legal status of inmates in county jails.
 The Durham County Sheriff’s Office also ended the practice of honoring ICE detainers.